EvanDiamantidis/TryHackMe/Blue/README.md

 ```
 set RHOSTS REMOTE_IP
 ```
-Although this is not mentioned in this task, seeing as the exploit can successfully run without this setting, I found that updating the LHOST value with the local IP resolved some issues executing the exploit successfully.
+Although this is not mentioned in this task, seeing as the exploit can successfully run without this setting, I found that updating the ```LHOST``` value with our local IP resolved some issues executing the exploit successfully.
 ```
 set LHOST LOCAL_IP
 ```